-I found this helpful and short post on something I see and do all the time.
-People search for information that confirms their view of the world and ignore what doesn’t fit.
+I found this short post helpful on what I see and do all the time.

 “The full moon is NOT linked to busier hospital emergency rooms or more births, a new study finds.